APPLICATIONS WITH SUB-GRANTEES/SUB-CONTRACTS

 - Has your program drafted SMART objectives based on the Required Key Measures?

-- Has your program identified a target population?
+- Has your program identified a target population or group?

 4.2.4 When I began working on my application, I wasn’t sure when to start collecting data.
 What’s a good timeline for collecting this information?

 Ideally, you will want baseline data for each Required Key Measure for at least three months prior to your application date.
 If that’s not possible, it is recommended that you use whatever data you have available, which in some cases may be from your IHS Diabetes Care and Outcomes Audit Reports.
 If you have questions, contact your ADC.
 Be sure to document in your application how you plan to collect the data.